 - Brown hamburger in a skillet and chop into small lumps until meat is no longer pink.
 Drain off the fat and add meat to soup pot.

 - Remove half of the tomatoes from the 32-ounce can of petite tomatoes and place into the soup pot.
 Squeeze the remaining tomatoes in the can to get the juice out of them.
 Remove the drained squeezed tomatoes from the can; you will not use them.
 Take the juice from the can and tomatoes and place in the soup pot.

 - Add a bag of frozen soup vegetables.
-If you can not find soup vegetable with potatoes, dice up a cup of potatoes and add to your soup.
-I recommend if you cannot find soup vegetable with okra that you add 1/2 cup of sliced frozen okra to your soup for the flavor.
-Also add the sugar, salt and pepper to taste.
+If you can not find soup vegetables with potatoes, dice up a cup of potatoes and add to your soup.
+I recommend if you cannot find soup vegetables with okra that you add 1/2 cup of sliced frozen okra to your soup for the flavor.
+Also, add the sugar, salt and pepper to taste.

 - When the liquid comes to a boil, turn it down to a low simmering boil.
 The soup is ready when the potatoes are done: about 15 to 20 minutes.

 - If using turkey, I recommend Italian turkey sausage.
 Remove the turkey from the tube, and brown it in a skillet with the diced onions together in olive oil.
 This will give your turkey more flavor.